emberfox205/fruititionator/README.md

 ## Documentation
 #### API call
 - All necessary functions are in `API_call.py`.
 - The script takes one string argument `keyword`, which is then used to query USDA Central Food Database (specifically the Foundation Food and SR Legacy) using the `get_api()` function.
-It returns a dictionary of dictionaries of information about the ONE most relevant result.
+It returns a dictionary of information about the ONE most relevant result.
 - Shortened example of the return value of `get_api()`:
 ```Python
 {